Skip to content

 March 2026

 March 2026 Kim’s Message: Does Working More Increase Productivity?
-What Not to do When Laying Off Employees Performance Review: Painful Tradition or Powerful Tool?
+What Not to do When Laying Off Employees Performance Reviews: Painful or Powerful?
 Consequences of Forgetting the Family and Medical Leave Paperwork Do You Pay Employees Fairly?
-California Wants to Know.
-Critical Points to Consider Before Checking Applicants’ Social Media Caught in the Middle:…
+CA Wants to Know.
+Considerations Before Searching Social Media The Overlooked Struggle for HR Leaders Updated Crime Victim &…

 Read More